-4.4 Explanation of the Financial Statements
+Explanation of Financial Statements

 The statement of Accounts sets out the Council's income and expenditure for the year and its financial position at 31 March 2020.
 It comprises core and supplementary statements, together with disclosure notes.
-The format and content of the financial statements is prescribed by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, which in turn is underpinned by International Financial Reporting Standards;
+The format and content of the financial statements is prescribed by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, which in turn in underpinned by International Financial Reporting Standards;